Cleve-codes/SIT-300/Login form/README.md

 ## SIMPLE LOGIN FORM

-This repo contains a simple login form which was a school project and was done as a groupwork.
+This repo contains a simple login form which was a school project.

+### Features

+- Login and Auth
+- Student Registration